epiverse-trace/cfr/README.md

   package that allows estimation of case fatality risk as a secondary observation of cases, but is a more complex package to use.

+*cfr* is in future expected to benefit from the functionality of the forthcoming [*epiparameter* package](https://epiverse-trace.github.io/epiparameter/), which is also developed by Epiverse-TRACE. *epiparameter* aims to provide a library of epidemiological parameters to parameterise delay density functions, as well as the convenient `<epidist>` class to store, access, and pass these parameters for delay correction.

 ## References

 <div id="refs" class="references csl-bib-body hanging-indent">